senresearch/WolfRiverPlots.jl/README.md

 `WolfRiverPlots.jl` is a versatile plotting package built in the Julia programming language.
 The package consists of specific plotting recipes, designed to streamline data visualization and enhance the process of statistical analysis.

 ## Features
-Here are the main functions provided by WolfRiverPlots.jl:
+Currently we offer one function, and we will add more with time.

 - `confidenceplot()`: This function is designed to create vertical confidence plots.
-These plots provide an insightful representation of statistical certainty or variability in the data.
+These plots can be used to visualize regression coefficients and their confidence intervals visually.

 ## Installation